RDU employee reported missing after taking break at work

-Morrisville, N.C. — More than 48 hours after her disappearance, officials are still searching for a 24-year-old Raleigh-Durham International Airport employee who went missing after taking a break at work on Monday.
+Morrisville, N.C. — Officials are searching Tuesday for a 24-year-old Raleigh-Durham International Airport employee who went missing after taking a break at work on Monday.

 Allison Cope was reported missing on Monday after she clocked out for a break from her job at the Terminal 2 Starbucks.
 Cope took a scheduled break at 3 p.m. but did not return.
 She was reported missing around 7 p.m.

 Family members said Cope's phone and bag were found at the airport, but her car keys and debit card were missing from her bag.